datavis2020/datavis2020.github.io/assignments.md

 __Expected time investment:__ 15h

 __Description:__ Students work in groups of 3 students to analyze, design, and implement a visualization piece.
-This can include interactive web visualizations, data comics, or infographics (see below).
+This can include interactive web visualizations, data comics, or an infographic (see below).

 __1. Challenge description:__ Describe a challenge around the data (up to __500 words__, use bullet points where possible).
 A challenge includes:
 - __Data:__ What is your data and where is it coming from?